DeepaManivannan/Ecommerce-webpage_YOU/readme.md

-This is a basic Ecommerce webpage created using HTML, Css and Java Script
+This is a basic JUICE SHOP from you, webpage created using HTML, Css and Java Script.